scale-it/algo-builder-templates/docs/setup.md

 ### Sample private-net config for AlgoSigner extension

 - Display Name: This is the ledger name of your private-net config.
-It should be same as `LEDGER` in `/src/algosigner.config.js`.
+It should be same as `CHAIN_NAME` in `/src/algosigner.config.js`.
 - Network ID: This is `<network_name>-<network_id>`. network_name, network_id can be found in `./path_to_node/genesis.json` ("network" & "id" fields).
 - Network Algod URL: This is `http://<network_host>:<network_port>`. network_host, network_port can be found in `./path_to_node/algod.net`.
 - Network Indexer URL: Similar to above, this is URL for indexer.